English Composition (ENC)

 Prerequisites: Appropriate test scores in reading and writing or exemption from placement testing

-General Education Category: Communications CORE Course, Communications General Ed
+General Education Category: Communications Core Course, Communications General Ed

 ENC 1101H Honors Composition 1